-There is only one global ocean — a vast body of water that covers 71 percent of the Earth.
+There is only one global ocean — a vast body of water that covers 71% of the Earth.
 That ocean is geographically divided into five ocean basins: the Atlantic, Pacific, Indian, Arctic and Southern.

 Listed below are five interconnected threats that pose the biggest challenges to ocean health, along with measures to tackle each of these issues:

 The climate crisis is also an ocean crisis.
-The ocean has absorbed 20 to 30 percent of human-caused carbon dioxide emissions since the 1980s.
-And more than 90 percent of the warming that has happened on Earth during the past 50 years has occurred in the ocean.
+The ocean has absorbed 20% to 30% of human-caused carbon dioxide emissions since the 1980s.
+And more than 90% of the warming that has happened on Earth during the past 50 years has occurred in the ocean.

 As the ocean absorbs more heat and carbon dioxide, sea surface temperatures, sea levels and ocean acidification rise.
 This can increase storm and flood damage, harm to marine species and biodiversity loss.